Grain Belt (beer): Decline

-In 1976 the remains were sold to G. Heileman Brewing Company (based in La Crosse, Wisconsin), which closed the original Minneapolis brewery and moved production to the former Jacob Schmidt brewery in St. Paul, Minnesota, which Heileman had purchased only a few years before.
+In 1976 the remains were sold to G. Heileman Brewing Company (based in La Crosse, Wisconsin), which closed Grain Belt Brewery and moved production to the former Jacob Schmidt brewery in St. Paul, Minnesota, which Heileman had purchased only a few years before.
 At the St. Paul facility, former rivals Grain Belt and Schmidt were brewed side by side with Heileman stablemates Old Style and Special Export for many years.
 Heileman also launched a low calorie version of Grain Belt called Grain Belt Light.

 Changes

-In 1989, G. Heileman, citing over-capacity, closed the St. Paul brewery and moved production of Grain Belt to its La Crosse, Wisconsin brewery, taking production of the Grain Belt (and Schmidt) brands out of the Twin Cities for the first time.
+In 1989, G. Heileman, citing over-capacity, closed the St. Paul brewery and moved production of Grain Belt to its La Crosse, Wisconsin, brewery, taking production of the Grain Belt (and Schmidt) brands out of the Twin Cities for the first time.
 G. Heileman found itself faltering within a decade because of many of the same market pressures Grain Belt Breweries had faced in the 1970s.
 A group of investors was formed to purchase the Schmidt plant from Heileman.
 They also negotiated with Heileman to obtain the Schmidt brand, but Heileman declined to sell it.
 Instead, it offered the investors the rights to the Grain Belt brand.
 The investors accepted the counter offer, as it was a recognizable, established Twin Cities brand which it could market.
 The new company was called the Minnesota Brewing Company 1991.
 It thrived during the 1990s with sales peaking in 1996.
 Minnesota Brewing also performed extensive contract brewing for other beverage companies to improve efficiency and keep the plant operating closer to capacity.